seucoin/UKGC-with-Rule-Mining/README.md

 ## Citation
-Please cite our paper if you use SuperRL in your work.
+Please cite our paper if you use UKRM in your work.
 ```
 @inproceedings{chen2024uncertain,
   title={Uncertain Knowledge Graph Completion with Rule Mining},